rammic/rammic.github.io/_posts/2015-07-28-hiding-passwords-in-android-apps.md

 }
 {% endhighlight %}

-  [You can then set this value](https://github.com/pillfill/hiding-passwords-android/blob/master/gradle.properties) in a _.gitignore_d `local.properties` (or a checked-in `gradle.properties` as shown here):
+  [You can then set this value](https://github.com/pillfill/hiding-passwords-android/blob/master/gradle.properties) in a .gitignore'd `local.properties` or a checked-in `gradle.properties` as shown here:

 {% highlight properties %}
   hiddenPassword=My_S3cr3t_P@$$W0rD
 {% endhighlight %}

-  Unfortunately this doesn't improve on the secret-in-source-code situation described above since these values are emitted as `BuildConfig` Java code.
+  Unfortunately this doesn't improve on the secret-in-source-code situation described above since these values are emitted as [`BuildConfig` code](https://github.com/pillfill/hiding-passwords-android/blob/master/decompiled/baseline-decompiled/smali/com/apothesource/hidingpasswords/BuildConfig.smali).
 It can be inspected and extracted exactly in the same manner.

 #### 3. Protecting Secrets with Proguard